dustinwhuang/youtube-fetcher/README.md

 > Usage: ./youtube-fetcher <snippet_output_file> <contentDetails_output_file> <statistics_output_file> <topicDetails_output_file> <query_file>

-> query file is a one-line comma separated list of topics to be used for searching
+> <query_file> is a single-line comma separated list of topics to be used for searching